pluswerk/grumphp-config/README.md

     - "typo3conf/ext/extension/Resources/Private/Templates/List.xml"
 ````

-there you can override some conevtions:
+there you can override some convention:

 | Key                                 | Default                       |